Skip to main content

 Plus-tree selection

-With the exception of Sitka spruce and some later concentrated efforts on Corsican pine, the main work of plus-tree selection was also drawing to a close at this time.
+Except for Sitka spruce, and some later concentrated efforts on Corsican pine, the main work of plus-tree selection was also drawing to a close at this time.
 The table below shows the final numbers of plus-trees selected in all species, a process which continued until the late 1980s for special populations of Sitka spruce.

 Summary of the numbers of plus trees selected throughout the breeding programme